kabadbruzzo/dnnseg/README.md

 To visualize the model in tensorboard, run `tensorboard --logdir=D:\dnnseg_results\PATH-TO-DIR`

+(!) `logdir` should be the path to the *directory* containing the tensorboard events file, NOT to the file itself.

 ## References

 * Shain, Cory and Elsner, Micha (2019).
 Measuring the perceptual availability of phonological features during language